I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 Call for Volunteers

-As a Quaker, 26-year-old Marshall Sutton was a dedicated pacifist, he was also a patriotic American who wanted to do something to help his country.
+As a Quaker, 26-year-old Marshall Sutton was a dedicated pacifist, he was also a patriotic American who wanted to do something to help his country when it was at war.

 He stumbled on a brochure with a picture of a child on the front.
 The brochure asked the question, “Will you starve that they be better fed?”